 - (1) Individual Competition.
-Each member high school may enter as many as four individuals in the district meet, or a maximum of six individuals with district executive committee approval. - (2) Team Competition.
+Each member high school may enter as many as four individuals in the district meet. - (2) Team Competition.
 A school shall have a minimum of three contestants compete in order to participate in the team competition.
 All four members of the winning team will advance to the next higher level of competition. - (c) QUALIFICATION.
-Individuals, teams and wildcards qualify for the next level of competition according to Section 902.
+Individuals, team and wildcards qualify for the next level of competition according to Section 902.